GerardMartinez02/Particle-System/docs/README.md

 - [SDL](https://www.libsdl.org/projects/SDL/)

-Tempalte used for the module:
+Template used for the module:

 - [Code template used as a base for this Audio and music manager construction](https://github.com/raysan5/game_project_template)